THWiseman/EasyAnimator/README.md

 '-out' arguemnts are mandatory for text and svg views and specify the output filepath.

+#Brief Code Walkthrough
+This program uses a fairly standard Model, View, Controller design pattern.

+The Model includes the 'Canvas' class that ultimatley contains all data necessary for manipulating the animation.
+The canvas class mostly contains Shapes and Patterns.
+The 'Shape' interface provides ways for shapes to be defined and displayed, while the 'Pattern' interface provides ways for shapes to be manipulated over time (e.g. moved, resized, recolored).

+The View includes several ways that the animation can be presented to the user.
+PlaybackView uses the Java Swing library to create the fully functional GUI.
+VisualView displays the animation in a Java Swing window, SVGView exports the animation as an SVG file, and TextView exports the animation as a texrt file.

+The Controller handles program flow and processes commands sent from the View through various callbacks functions.
+Functions like play(), pause(), addShape(), getInput(), and saveFile() can be found in the controller and mediate interaction between the Model and View to produce the desired outcome.

 # Attributions
 This project was created as an assignment for professor Clark Frefield at Northeastern University for CS 5004 Object-Oriented Design, Spring 2021.
 Some of the included animation files were included as part of the assignment.
 Tom Wiseman and Noah Beliveau were the sole authors of the source code.